 The Women's Imaging Center at South Seminole Hospital is dedicated to the unique healthcare needs of women.
-It delivers a high level of care in a warm and friendly environment.
-And should the need arise, it provides direct access to UF Health Cancer Center at Orlando Health.
+It delivers a high level of care in a warm and friendly environment in a spa like setting.
+And should the need arise, it provides direct access to Orlando Health UF Health Cancer Center.

 We offer the following services:

 - Bone Densitometry

 If you are due for a mammogram, schedule one today by calling 407-767-5828

 Bone densitometry, or DEXA (dual energy X-ray absorptiometry), is an exam that detects early bone loss by measuring bone mineral density with a low-dose radiation.
 The spine and hip are the most common sites of measurement.
 South Seminole Hospital has registered technologists that perform these scans.